mahmoud/lithoxyl/docs/faq.rst

 silently drop.

-This graceful degradation takes place at all the runtime integration points, i.e., record interactions within your application code.
+This graceful degradation takes place at all the runtime integration points, i.e., action usage within your application code.
 For Sink and Logger configuration, actions which are typically performed at startup and import time, exceptions are still raised as usual.
 In fact, it is considered good Lithoxyl practice to forward-check these configurations.
 This means checking that callable arguments are

 If you discover a runtime scenario that should degrade with more grace